mindset-dojo/mindset-dojo.github.io/_forms/two-sides.md

 authors:
   - kyle-ingersoll
   - michael-basil
-excerpt: "Two Sides is where you evaluate both sides of an argument/narrative to see what is valid and what concerns exist."
+excerpt: "Two Sides is from Zen Toolkit from Institute of Zen Leadership and is where you evaluate both sides of an argument/narrative to see what is valid and what concerns exist."
 ---

 ## Intention

-Two Sides is where you evaluate both sides of an argument/narrative to see what is valid and what concerns exist.
+Two Sides is from Zen Toolkit from Institute of Zen Leadership and is where you evaluate both sides of an argument/narrative to see what is valid and what concerns exist.

 ## Experience